When I first started managing my own money, I did everything manually.

 The tiers of financial plans:

-Personal Capital hired advisors from other firms with significant pedigree.
+Empower hired advisors from other firms with a significant pedigree.
 My “assigned” Advisor is someone who was formerly at Wells Fargo Advisors – Private Client Group.
-He served as a Board Member of a non profit, graduated from a prestigious university, and his entire profile is available under Advice -> Advisors.
+He served as a Board Member of a not-for-profit, graduated from a prestigious university, and his entire profile is available under Advice -> Advisors.

-If you have Personal Capital manage your investments, their methodology is a mixture of U.S. stocks and bonds, international stocks and bonds, alternatives and then cash.
-It's based on academic research and modern portfolio theory, developed in the 1950s by Nobel Prize winning economist Harry Markowitz.
-I won't get into the details but the idea is that you try to invest in low and negatively correlated assets so that you can maximize returns while reducing risk.
+If you have Empower manage your investments, their methodology is a mixture of U.S. stocks and bonds, international stocks and bonds, alternatives and then cash.
+It’s based on academic research and modern portfolio theory, developed in the 1950s by Nobel Prize-winning economist Harry Markowitz.
+I won’t get into the details but the idea is that you try to invest in low and negatively correlated assets so that you can maximize returns while reducing risk.

 Retirement Planner